 “Now more than ever, we know our guests want the convenience of getting our real food delivered directly to their doorstep,” said Chris Brandt, Chief Marketing Officer at Chipotle.
 “We’re excited to expand our delivery footprint through a partnership with Uber Eats, which will make it even easier for fans to get the food they love without leaving the house.”

 The partnership with Uber Eats is another way Chipotle is working to grow its digital and delivery business.
 Digital orders grew to over $1 billion in 2019, and to accommodate digital and delivery, Chipotle is installing new in-restaurant features to increase convenience for customers and delivery partners.

-While Uber Eats and other app-based food delivery services are seeing a spike in usage, grocery delivery apps have also been gaining traction.
+While Uber Eats and other app-based food delivery services are seeing a spike in usage, apps focused on grocery delivery have also been gaining traction.
 According to new data from intelligence firm Apptopia, online grocery apps, including Instacart, Walmart Grocery and Shipt recently hit a new record for daily downloads for their respective apps.

 Since many people have been advised by their local governments to stay home to prevent the spread of COVID-19, the surge in food and grocery delivery orders should not come as a surprise.
 It is uncertain whether this growth will continue post-pandemic but for now, it is undeniably profitable for those companies providing food delivery services.